 House Accounts transactions will appear on your GL Accounts based on the following:

-- The account on the House Account Charge item in Step 2 should be set the same as the account on the House Account payment type in Step 1 if you want them to cancel each other out instead of debiting one account and crediting a different one.
+- Note: The account on the House Account Charge item in Step 2 should be set the same as the account on the House Account Payment Type in Step 1 if you want them to cancel each other out instead of debiting one account and crediting a different one.

-- The end result of this process should be that the House Account Receivable gets debited when imported from the POS and then credited when invoiced so it should come out to 0 and then AR will be debited on the invoice.
+The end result of this process should be that the House Account Receivable gets debited when imported from the POS and then credited when invoiced so it comes out to 0 and then AR will be debited on the invoice.

 Walkthrough of House Account Process

-- These transactions integrate to Restaurant365 in the nightly import and the payment type accounts will pull over from the POS.
-You will need to update the payment type account in Restaurant365 after it gets created the first time to mark it as a House Account (meaning that they paid with a house account).
-You can also specify a customer on the payment type account if this payment type always goes to one customer.
+- These transactions and Payment Type Accounts will be brought over to Restaurant365 in the nightly import.
+You will need to update the Payment Type Account in R365 after it gets created to mark it as a House Account, meaning that the customer paid with a House Account.
+You can also specify a customer on the Payment Type Account if this Payment Type always goes to one customer.

-- Next you can select how the invoices are formatted, one invoice per date range, one invoice per house account charge, or one invoice per day.
+- Next, select how the invoices are formatted: one invoice per date range, one invoice per House Account charge, or one invoice per day.

-- The last fields will allow you to choose a special prefix and numbering sequence for House Account invoices if you want them to be unique from the default AR invoice numbering.
+- The last fields are where a special prefix and numbering sequence can be chosen for House Account invoices if they need to be unique from the default AR Invoice numbering.

-- When it finishes, it will update the sales payments that have been invoiced with a link to that invoice so they do not get included in the next house account invoicing by accident.
+- When the process finishes, it will update the Sales Payments that have been invoiced with a link to that invoice so they do not get included in the next House Account Invoicing by accident.

 - Some Customers get discounts.
 For this, we have a 'Discount %' field on the Customer record that will be included as a negative line on an invoice when the invoicing process runs, which will provide flexibility of when to apply a discount or not, outside of the checkbox listed on the Payment Type Account record described above